 How’s the image resolution when you scan with iPhone?

-7 Great tips for scanning photos with iPhone
+7 tips for scanning photos with smartphones

 Fewer photos per frame